 After the day is over, sit down with your planner and tracker and see where you were productive.
 What have you accomplished that day?
 Evaluate your day and see if you want to make any changes.

-And in the end, I bet you know exactly how you are spending your limited time.
+And in the end, I bet you know exactly how you are spending time.

 Other posts you might enjoy:

 - Successful Goal Setting, the What, Why and How

 - How To Effectively Structure Your Day with Time Blocking